SX-9/redirect-link/README.md

-# redirect-link
-a redirect html website
+# The Tutorial Comming Soon

-if you need help go to my discord server https://invite.sx9.repl.co tutorial coming soon
+* if you need help go to my discord server https://invite.sx9.repl.co